realprogrammersusevim/md-to-html.nvim/README.md

 ## Installation

-Install this plugin like you would any other plugin.
+Remember how I said that it was pure Lua?
+I wasn't kidding you.
+There are absolutely no dependencies like pandoc to download and set up.
+That means you can install this plugin like you would any other plugin.
 Here are examples for the two most common plugin managers.

 Vim-Plug: